 Eric and Erin Anderson moved to Eau Claire, WI in January 2007.
 Their idea of a kubb tournament started in the late Winter of 2007.
 The desire was to host the first open kubb tournament in the U.S. while at the same time to raise awareness and money to battle the atrocities happening in Darfur, Sudan.
 During the spring and summer, the tournament was promoted locally by going to the farmers' market and just about anywhere people were.
-A total of 35 players on 15 teams showed up that day at a small park on the corner of 1st and Grand.
+A total of 35 players on 15 teams showed up that day at a small park on the corner of 1st and Grand along the Chippewa River.
 Players came from Wisconsin, Minnesota, Illinois, Michigan, and California.
 Some were friends.
 Some were family.
 All the rest quickly became friends and part of a large kubb family.

 In 2008, the tournament doubled in size and moved to Forest St. Park in downtown Eau Claire.
 31 teams, 76 players, and teams came from five different states.
 Our relationship with Girls On The Run of EC County started in 2008, as we raised money for them and again for aid organizations for Darfur.
 To date, GOTR still operates our concession stands.

 The 2009 tournament moved yet again, as we were too large for Forest St. Park.
 The Championship moved to Boyd Park in the East Side Hill neighborhood along the Eau Claire River.
 That year, 48 teams played in the tournament.
 The 115 players came from six different states.
-This was the first year that every pitch had the same type of set.

 In 2010, the U.S. Championship reached 64 teams.
 Looking back, we could have never imagined that three years before, we were playing on a small, slanted park with different types of sets.
 Boyd Park was full of people.
 140 players came from eight different states.
 People stopped all day along the bike path, with the flowing Eau Claire River in the background.